surpassinggoogle/humanpadd/source/terms-of-use/index.md

 Status provides a secure messaging app, crypto wallet, and Web3 browser, built with state of the art technology, integrated into one powerful super app.
 These and any other Status services available through the application are simply called the Status app.

-These Terms of Service are a contract between you and Status.
+These Terms of Use are a contract between you and Status.
 You agree to these terms by installing or using the Status app on any device.
 If you don’t agree to these terms, don’t use the Status app.

 ### Who we are